 Annual Physical Exams for Men...
 Do NOT Write Them Off!

 Prevention is key to healthy aging.
 All it takes to catch the onset of a serious illness is an annual health screening and wellness exam.
+It's also important to learn how antibiotic resistance happens.
+The Centers for Disease Control and Prevention (CDC) estimates that each year at least 2 million people in the U.S. get an antibiotic-resistant infection.
 And for most of the above medical exams for men, you can be checked for most heart-related screenings on the same trip to your provider.

 Don’t feel like scheduling a trip to the doctor to get your blood pressure, cholesterol levels, and other vitals read?
 Visit your local GoHealth Urgent Care center with or without an appointment.